 But there are real barriers to using it effectively.

 Opaque error messages: FFmpeg's error output is verbose and written for developers.
-Figuring out what actually went wrong takes experience.
+Something like Invalid data found when processing input tells you almost nothing about what actually went wrong.

-No live preview: With a GUI tool, you can drag a slider and see what happens.
-With FFmpeg, you run the command and check the output afterward.
+No live preview: With a GUI tool, you drag a slider and see what happens.
+With FFmpeg, you run the command, wait for it to finish, and check the output.
+For a 10-minute video, that feedback loop adds up fast.

 The advantages of FFmpeg — automation, batch processing, scriptability — shine when you're doing the same operation repeatedly.
 For one-off conversions or editing work where you want to see what you're doing, a GUI tool is often the smarter choice.